Queirel/MP7/README.md

 ## Tech Stack

-- Node:
+- [Node]:
 To build scalable network applications.
 - Express:
 Allows to set up middlewares to respond to HTTP Requests
 - Postgres:
 Open source object-relational database
 - Sequelize:
-ORM for Postgres¡.
+ORM for Postgres.
 Featuring solid transaction support, relations, eager and lazy loading, read replication and more.
 - bcryptjs:
 Turns a simple password into fixed-length characters called a hash
 - jsonwebtoken: